mafima/time-series-prediction-comparison/README.md

 datamanipulation and visualisation can be done with the scripts in the data folder. by default you can compare the same dataset with multiple approaches.

-## base features for comparing
+## results and comparison

-visualisation - use the same class for visualising in all of them evaluation - basic np evaluation function for getting error
+prediction visualisation - use the same class for visualising evaluation - basic np evaluation function for getting error result visualisation

 ## approaches / methods for predictions
 current prediction methods you can use: